Sending Build Info

 This script is intended for environments in which build information is not

 accessible.
-Use it to send git and other information to the CodeLogic server.
+Use it to send Git, build, and related information to the CodeLogic server.

-The Agent ID and password are supplied by the CodeLogic server when an agent
+The Agent UUID and password are supplied by the CodeLogic server when an agent

 is created manually in Agents > Create Agent.

-It must be run from within your Git working tree directory.
+It must be run from within your Git working tree directory, or use -P/--path to specify

 Required Options:

--a, --agent-id=AGENT_ID Agent ID for CodeLogic server authentication
+-a, --agent-uuid=AGENT_UUID Agent UUID for CodeLogic server authentication

 storing in command line history, timeout after 300 seconds)